 Depending on whether you serve this vegan beetroot risotto recipe as a meal or side dish, it makes ~4-8 servings.
 To serve, you might consider adding a small dollop of vegan sour cream on top.

 As always, thanks so much for being here.
-Let’s go make some delicious risotto with beets 💚
+Now, let’s go make some beet risotto 💚

 Beet Risotto with Leeks, Fennel and Fresh Dill